 The idea is to prevent more than one object of the class from being defined, and to return the single instance by using a class method.

-Now in this CS50 IDE exercise, we see another Singleton pattern, except blanks are left in the code.
+Here is an exercise with another Singleton pattern, except blanks are left in the code.
 You need to fill in the blanks to get the code to run.

 class Balance attr_reader (1)